fix8mt/conjure_enum/README.md

 ```c++
 constexpr U get_underlying() const;
 ```
-Returns the underlying integral bitset object.
+Returns the underlying integral value.

 ### vii. `get_underlying_bit_size`
 ```c++
 constexpr int get_underlying_bit_size() const
 ```
 Returns the number of bits that the underlying integral contains.
-Will always be a power of 2.
+Will always be a power of 2 and an integral type.
 The number of bits may be larger than the count of bits.

 ### viii. `get_unused_bit_mask`
 ```c++
 constexpr U get_unused_bit_mask() const;
 ```
-Returns a bit mask that would mask off the unused bits of the underlying integral.
+Returns a bit mask that would mask off the _used_ bits of the underlying integral.

 ---
 # 5. API and Examples using `conjure_type`